Driving in Austria - A Guide for Visitors

 Mountain Driving Tips

-Because Großlockner High Alpine Road is in good condition and it is not too busy, driving on it is moderately easy.
-There are steep down and uphills so it is important to keep the speed low.
+Because Großlockner High Alpine Road is in good condition and not too busy, driving on it is moderately easy.
+There are steep down and uphills, so it is important to keep the speed low.
 Engine braking is important so as not to overheat the brakes.
-For example, we got a brake overheating warning a few times even though we used much engine braking with our hybrid car.
-That is why we also stopped not and then let the car cool down.
+For example, we got a brake overheating warning a few times even though we used a lot of engine brakes with our hybrid car.
+That is why we also stopped and then let the car cool down.

 We advise reserving enough time for the trip.
 Time goes faster than you can imagine when driving in the beautiful Alps.
 You will surely want to have many breaks as the views are breathtaking.